CodeAL1990/javascript-sidescroller/README.md

 No export on this class, reference game and convert to class property Add markedForDeletion property and set it to false Create Particle update method
-Decrement x by speedX and game's speed
+Minus x by speedX and game's speed
-Decrement y by speedY
+Minus y by speedY
 Keep multiplying size by 0.95(meaning keep reducing size by 5% over each update loop) Add a condition where if size is less than half(0.5) set markedForDeletion to true speedX, speedY and size is not defined because we are going to create child classes that will have them and each will have their own unique values and behaviours